MegaAttitude/frequency-acceptability-selection/README.md

 This repository contains the code for replicating the analyses from the following paper:

 > White, A.S. and K. Rawlins.
 2020.
-[Frequency, acceptability, and selection: A case study of clause-embedding](https://ling.auf.net/lingbuzz/004596/current.pdf).
+[Frequency, Acceptability, and Selection: A case study of clause-embedding](https://ling.auf.net/lingbuzz/004596/current.pdf).
 Accepted to _Glossa_.

 If you use any of the code found in this directory, please cite that paper as well as this repository.